 The journey out of homelessness is like running a marathon: one step leads to another, mile after mile.

-We are pleased to announce that St. Francis House has been awarded 5 guaranteed entries for the 2017 Boston Marathon® as part of John Hancock’s Non-Profit Marathon Program.
+We are pleased to announce that St. Francis House has been awarded 5 guaranteed entries for the 2018 Boston Marathon® as part of John Hancock’s Marathon Non-Profit Program.
 All funds raised by Team St. Francis House will go toward the wrap-around services St. Francis House provides guests 365 days a year.
+To apply please use link below.

 This year our team aims to raise $69,000.
 Donate to a specific team member, using links below, or make a donation to be spread across the team.
 All funds raised by Team St. Francis House will go towards the wrap-around services we provide our guests 365 days a year.